Documentation

 Overview

 The OpenAI-compatible server is a core component of the gomcptest system.
 It implements an API surface compatible with the OpenAI Chat Completions API while connecting to Google’s Vertex AI for model inference.
-The server acts as a bridge between clients (like the cliGCP tool) and the underlying LLM models, handling session management, function calling, and tool execution.
+The server acts as a bridge between clients (like the modern AgentFlow web UI) and the underlying LLM models, handling session management, function calling, and tool execution.

 API Endpoints